In this page

 arch.status.changedOn The timestamp when the status was last changed.

-(In other words, it is when the content entered its current status.)
+(It is when the content entered its current status.)

 arch.event.lastViewedBy The ID of the user who last viewed the content.